 The beauty of teaching online is that the subject of your course is limited only by your own knowledge and imagination.
 Are you an expert on the history of the Roman Empire?
 Teach that!
 Have experience in graphic design?
 Share what you know!
 As long as there are people who want to learn from your experience and are willing to pay to have the information packaged and presented in an accessible way, you can make a course about nearly anything.

 7. Start a blog

 Blogging is one of the most popular side hustles because it can be done from just about anywhere.
-With just a laptop and a Wi-Fi connection, any location can be turned into your personal publishing den.
+With just a laptop and a WiFi connection, any location can be turned into your personal publishing den.

-Blogging may not be profitable right away, but for aspiring writers looking to build up a personal brand, audience, and portfolio, a blog goes a long way in advancing your career.
+It may not be profitable right away, but for bloggers looking to build up a personal brand, audience, and portfolio, a blog goes a long way in advancing your career.
 In fact, one of the most interesting things about blogging is the roundabout way it may benefit your current career—sharing your work can show employers and hiring managers how you think about problems and what projects you’ve worked on.
 Getting this knowledge down can help you get discovered or stand out from a barrage of resumes if you decide to apply to a new role.

 Page views don’t pay the bills, so you’ll likely need to do some adjacent work, like referring readers to products, offering sponsored posts or advertisements, or even providing a connecting service for blogging to be profitable in the long run.
 The upside?
 You’ll have done the hard work of creating an audience already.

 8. Start a YouTube channel